obzehn/GROMACS_hands-on_intro/README.md

 This will upload `Results` to your home directory in Baobab.

 ## Plotting
 During the tutorial, you will be asked to take a look at some quantities of interest by plotting them.
-Many plotting software exist, spacing from more barebone [fast in-line plotters](https://plasma-gate.weizmann.ac.il/Grace/) to [sophisticated libraries](https://matplotlib.org/) with thousands of options, perfectly suited for high-end publication images.
-Within this tutorial, we are going to use [`gnuplot`](http://www.gnuplot.info/) since it is already installed and working on Baobab’s nodes.
-Let’ suppose `data.xvg` is a text file containing two columns of data, such as the position of an atom as a function of it’s time, and you want to take a look at it.
+Many plotting programs exist, spacing from more barebone [fast in-line plotters](https://plasma-gate.weizmann.ac.il/Grace/) to [sophisticated libraries](https://matplotlib.org/) with thousands of options, perfectly suited for high-end publication images.
+Within this tutorial, you can use [`gnuplot`](http://www.gnuplot.info/) since it is already installed and working on Baobab’s nodes.
+Let’ suppose `data.xvg` is a text file containing two columns of data, such as the position of an atom as a function of time, and you want to take a look at it.
 Then, you just run the following
 ```
 gnuplot
 plot ’data.xvg’ u 1:2 w l
 ```
-which means first launch `gnuplot`, then plot the data contained in the file `data.xvg` using the first and the second columns (`u 1:2`) as x and y, and connect the points with lines (`w l`).
+which means first launch `gnuplot`, then plot the data contained in the file `data.xvg` using the first and the second columns (`u 1:2`) as x and y, and connecting the points with lines (`w l`).
 Now, let’s say you have three columns, with the first being the time and the second and third the position of two atoms, and you want to compare them.
-Then the plotting command (within `gnuplot`), becomes
+Then the plotting command (within `gnuplot`) becomes
 ```
 plot ’data.xvg’ u 1:2 w l, '' u 1:3 w l
 ```